 - Have you considered moving from your country?

-- My personal finances are not so bad that I am forced to travel in search of income, as millions of other Filipinos have to.
-Nor am I in a situation where I have to live with serious threats and attacks on my life and reputation, as opposition politicians and prominent activists do.
-When I visit other countries and see well-functioning legal communities where all citizens have equal opportunities to create a good and meaningful life, I get sad because of the situation in my own country.
+- My personal finances aren't so bad that I'm forced to go out in search of income, as millions of other Filipinos must.
+Nor am I in a situation where I have to live with serious threats and attacks on my life and reputation, as opposition politicians and profiled activists do.
+When I visit other countries and see well-functioning legal communities where all citizens have equal opportunities to create a good and meaningful life, I get sad because of the state of my own country.
 But I am also inspired, since I see that it is possible to live and do things in a different way.
 So while it is still beyond my imagination to see how we can reverse today's situation, where justice has become wrong and wrong has become right, I tell myself that there must be a reason why I was born where I was born and not some elsewhere.